 Research outcome: Bringing a subject matter expert to the team was essential to the conversation to go to the next level.
 I enabled this conversation to happen by first meeting 1:1 with the program liaison for the municipality of Princeton, Ms. Christy Peacock, who had 20+ years of experience in the field.
 The meeting was fruitful in that I was able to connect Ms. Peacock to the insight and motivation that is underlying the work done by the volunteer developers.
 I was able to tell her how far they have arrived at in terms of actual coding and creating the calculator.
 On another page, for the team of developers at Code for Princeton, I was able to convey the kind of work the four different housing organizations have been doing and what needs to be done to bring a useful and innovative tool to the community.
 This understanding of the “why” behind the confusion in the workings of the organizations, the apparent dissonance in purpose and intent of the organizations had to be spelled out to the technical, problem solving minds of the developers.
 Each organization has a different funding source, a different mechanism of disbursing the funds, different demographic to address.
 This is the reason for the dissonance and it was important for the technologists to understand and hear it from Ms. Peacock.

-The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers- I want to call it “Research in the Margins” or maybe Lean Research.
+The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers, is the “Research in the Margins” or maybe Lean Research.
 This piece served as a missing element in the overall picture, something that maybe got left in the margins when folks work.
-The conversation was part of the hack night hosted at the Princeton Public Library on August 8, 2016 where the program liaison Ms. Christy Peacock spoke to the developers explaining to them the critical nature of each sale/rental that entails the affordable housing process.
+The conversation was part of the hack night hosted at the Princeton Public Library on August 8, 2016 where the municipal liaison Ms. Christy Peacock spoke to the developers explaining to them the critical nature of each sale/rental that entails the affordable housing process.